Award Guidelines

 Introduction

-With a mission to power discovery together, ResearchNB funds leading edge research, promotes research excellence, and connects the dots across the agriculture, forestry, oceans, health, and energy sectors to build a well-funded and impactful research ecosystem.
+With a mission to power discovery together, ResearchNB funds leading-edge research, promotes research excellence, and connects the dots across the five priority sectors and three enabling sectors.

-Scientific Merit: Award research projects that have been successful in a rigorous review process and that demonstrates high scientific excellence.
+Scientific Merit: Award research projects that have been successful in a rigorous review process and that demonstrate high scientific excellence.

 Evaluation and Accountability: Implement regular evaluations to revise and adjust the funding programs and allocations based on changing needs, technological advances, and lessons learned from funded projects.

-Equity and Transparency: Aim for an equitable distribution of funds among sectors, and institutions through a robust, inclusive and transparent evaluation framework.
-Funding will support research projects and teams that are located in the province of New Brunswick and aim to directly benefit the citizens of New Brunswick to ensure alignment with local priorities and impact.
+Impact: Funding will support research projects and teams located in New Brunswick and aim to directly benefit the citizens of New Brunswick to ensure alignment with local priorities and impact.

-• The Award Administration Agreement signed between ResearchNB and your research institution
+• The Award Administration Agreement was signed between ResearchNB and your research institution.

-• Any relevant separate agreements with grant recipients and/or administering institutions.
+• Any relevant separate agreements with PIs and/or administering institutions.

 Eligibility

-The PI must be employed at an institution listed in Appendix B in a role as described below or have signed an offer of employment for one of these positions:
+The PI must be employed at an institution listed in Appendix B: Eligible Research Institutions in a role as described below or have signed an offer of employment for one of these positions:

 • Colleges: A full-time individual in a role whose primary purpose is conducting research is eligible.
 Full-time teaching staff with either a permanent position or a contract position lasting until at least the research project end date are also eligible.
 The position must permit the individual to engage in research activities that are not under the direction of another individual.

 • Research Institutes: A full-time individual in a role whose primary purpose is conducting research.
-The position must be either permanent or a contract position lasting until at least the project end date.
+The position must be either permanent, or a contract position lasting until at least the project end date and must permit the individual to engage in research activities that are not under the direction of another individual.

 In determining whether an applicant has achieved the required leverage ratio, please use the following rules:

-• A source of financing can be leveraged against ResearchNB funding only if it directly contributes to the work described in the funding application.
+• Funding that directly contributes to the work described in the funding application to ResearchNB.

-• Funding from the federal government, industry partners, non-profit partners, international agencies, or others may be included in the leverage calculations.
+• Funding from the federal government, industry partners, non-profit partners, international agencies, or others.

-• In-kind contributions from any source, may be counted for up to 50% of the required leverage ratio.
+• In-kind contributions from any of the sources listed above, may be counted for up to 50% of the required leverage ratio.

-• Applicants cannot claim funding that has already been spent within the leverage ratio, or funding that has already been used as leverage in a previous successful ResearchNB funding application.
+• Funding that has already been used as leverage in a previously successful ResearchNB funding application.

-• Funding from the Government of New Brunswick cannot be included in the leverage calculations.
+• Funding from the Government of New Brunswick.

-Refer to the funding program descriptions on our website for specific cases or discuss eligible leveraging with a ResearchNB Program Manager.
+Refer to the funding program descriptions on the ResearchNB website for specific cases or you may discuss eligible leveraging with a ResearchNB Program Manager.

-ResearchNB cannot leverage funding provided by GNB or agencies wholly supported by GNB.
+ResearchNB cannot leverage funding provided by the GNB or agencies wholly supported by GNB.
 Please reach out to researchservices@researchnb.ca if you have questions about specific cases.
-However, ResearchNB can support projects receiving provincial funding by leveraging other eligible partners’ contributions.
-Also, please note that funds from a previous ResearchNB grant (or those awarded by either legacy organization, i.e. NBHRF or NBIF) cannot be used to leverage another ResearchNB grant.

-Federal sources of funding (e.g. Tri-Agencies, CFI, Mitacs) can be leveraged, including cash paid by a partner that already unlocked the federal funding sources, e.g. an industry partner cash contribution.
-Do note, ResearchNB cannot be named as the industry partner on a Mitacs grant.
+Federal sources of funding (e.g. Tri-Agencies, Canda Foundation for Innovation, Mitacs) can be leveraged, including cash paid by a partner that already unlocked the federal funding sources (e.g., cash contribution from an industry partner).

 In-kind Contributions